Introduction to Model-Based Derivative-Free Optimization

-The largest part of our efforts is devoted to: \begin{itemize} \item Introducing the basic (trust region) IBO algorithm and proving first- and second-order convergence and worst-case complexity bounds; and \item Showing how linear and quadratic interpolation models can be constructed for use in IBO methods, and proving results quantifying their accuracy. \end{itemize} For both of these topics, we primarily consider the simplest case of unconstrained optimization problems with access to exact objective values.
+The largest part of our efforts is devoted to: \begin{itemize} \item Introducing the basic (trust region) \renaming{MBDFO} algorithm and proving first- and second-order convergence and worst-case complexity bounds; and \item Showing how linear and quadratic interpolation models can be constructed for use in \renaming{MBDFO} methods, and proving results quantifying their accuracy.
+We consider structured interpolation set choices yielding optimal algorithm bounds and their practical extension where points are selected from a database of existing evaluations (\secref{sec_model_construction}) and geometric approaches based on incremental/minimal updating of interpolation points (\secref{sec_self_correcting}).
+These two approaches are both theoretically interesting and form the basis of practical implementations. \end{itemize} For both of these topics, we primarily consider the simplest case of unconstrained optimization problems with access to exact objective values.
 These two topics form the core from which more advanced algorithms can be built.
 For example, in later sections, we show how these ideas can be extended to handle constrained problems, and problems with inexact/noisy objective evaluations.
 At the end of each section, we provide a short overview of key references and related works, including more recent research directions.

-Our focus here is on the key theoretical underpinnings of IBO.
-We largely avoid detailed discussions of practical considerations for software implementations, providing only occasional notes on this important topic (most notably on termination conditions, \secref{sec_termination}) and a list of some notable open-source IBO packages in \secref{sec_conclusion}.
-In particular, we give minimal attention to the numerical linear algebra required to solve the subproblems that arise in IBO (e.g.~step calculation and interpolation model building), in line with the regime of expensive evaluations described in \secref{sec_dfo_overview}.
+Our focus here is on the key theoretical underpinnings of \renaming{MBDFO}.
+We largely avoid detailed discussions of practical considerations for software implementations, providing only occasional notes on this important topic (most notably on termination conditions, \secref{sec_termination}) and a list of some notable open-source \renaming{MBDFO} packages in \secref{sec_conclusion}.
+In particular, we give minimal attention to the numerical linear algebra required to solve the subproblems that arise in \renaming{MBDFO} (e.g.~step calculation and interpolation model building), in line with the regime of expensive evaluations described in \secref{sec_dfo_overview}.
 All the methods describe here, except for \algref{alg_storm} in \secref{sec_stochastic_noise}, are suitable for the expensive evaluation regime (see \remref{rem_storm_expensive} for a discussion of this point).